Geodesic motion on the symplectic leaf of $SO(3)$ with distorted $e(3)$ algebra and Liouville integrability of a free rigid body: Conclusion.

 According to classical mechanics \cite{Arn_1,deriglazov2010classical}, any mechanical system with kinematic constraints, when rewritten through the unconstrained variables, looks like the geodesically moving particle in a curved space.
 In this work we have done this for the case of an asymmetric rigid body, obtaining the explicit form of the resulting metric (\ref{u1.13}) in terms of unconstrained variables (\ref{u1.8}).
 It should be noted that in the case of Euler angles, the metric has more or less simple form only for the symmetric top \cite{Arn_1}.
 Further, any mechanical system with unconstrained configuration variables leads to a symplectic manifold equipped with the canonical Poisson bracket.
 For the rigid body, we have done this first in terms of canonical variables $n_i, \pi_j$ with the canoinical Poisson brackets (\ref{u1.15.1}), then in terms of $n_i$ and angular momentum $m_j$ with the Poisson brackets (\ref{u1.21}), and at last in terms of $n_i$ and angular velocity $\Omega_j$ with the Poisson brackets (\ref{u1.28}).
 Using the obtained brackets, it is easy to confirm that the theory admits three integrals of motion in involution, and therefore is integrable according to Liouville.
 The general solution to the Euler-Poisson equations (\ref{u1.4}), (\ref{u1.5}) is written in terms of exponential of the Hamiltonian vector field in (\ref{u1.23.1}).

+According to the Dirac's canonical quantization paradigm, the Poisson structure is a determining factor in the construction of semiclassical models of the relativistic spin and massless polarized particles \cite{AAD_2019,AAD_2021_1}, and should resemble the algebra of quantum observables.
+For the massive spinning particle, although a formulation based on reducible variables is possible \cite{Han_1974}, however, for independent variables the construction becomes more simple and transparent \cite{deriglazov2010classical,AAD_2019}.
+Another important point is that the known models of spinning particles are direct analogues of the totally symmetric body.
+As a result, the evolution of spin of a free particle turns out to be trivial.
+This could be changed by constructing a model that would be analogous to an asymmetric body, whose rotation around the intermediate axis of inertia is known to be unstable.
+This could expand the range of applicability of the semiclassical models, since the instability would mimic the quantization of spin in an external magnetic field \cite{AAD_2019}.

 In conclusion we note the following.
-It is often stated in the literature that the Poisson structure associated with the rigid body dynamics is closely related with the symmetry algebra $e(3)$ of ${\mathbb R}^3$.
+It is sometimes stated in the literature that the Poisson structure associated with the rigid body is closely related with the symmetry algebra $e(3)$ of ${\mathbb R}^3$.
 However, the Poisson brackets (\ref{u1.21}) and (\ref{u1.28}), obtained above, are non-degenerate and even in the linear approximation are different from $e(3)$.